Hiring Employees in China: What US Employers Need to Know

 - Mid-Autumn Festival

 Hiring international employees requires compliance with laws in two countries.
-That can be overwhelming for small businesses, and that’s why we recommend using a compliance partner like Papaya Global.
-Its services can help you pay your Chinese workers correctly and ensure compliance with both China and US laws.
+That can be overwhelming for small businesses, and that’s why we recommend using a compliance partner.
+Visit Papaya Global to learn how its services can help you pay your Chinese workers correctly and ensure compliance with both China and US laws.

-Your job ad needs to be posted on job boards Chinese workers will see.
+Your job ad needs to be posted on job boards Chinese workers will see, so these sites will be specific to China.
 Some of the most used job sites include:

-Set up a video interview with the half dozen most qualified candidates.
-Doing a video interview instead of a voice call will ensure you can trust their internet connection.
+Conduct a video interview with the most qualified candidates.
+Doing this instead of a voice call will ensure you can trust their internet connection.
 Be aware that China has an internet firewall that may not allow the applicant to access certain websites.

 After the interviews are complete and you have targeted the candidate you want to hire, ask for references.
-You want to make sure you speak with at least two supervisory references.
-This will give you a good idea of the candidate’s work ethic and the skills they possess.
+You want to ensure you speak with at least two supervisory references—this will give you a good idea of the candidate’s work ethic and the skills they possess.
 A supervisory reference will also help you understand what it’s like to manage this individual.

-Note: Freelancer websites, like Upwork, have a place where you can see reviews from a freelancer’s previous customers.
+Freelance websites, like Upwork, have a place where you can see reviews from a freelancer’s previous customers.
 This can serve as a reference check if there are enough to make you comfortable.
+To get started, visit Upwork.

-Completing all of the above steps will lead you to a successful conclusion of your hiring process: making a job offer.
-We recommend connecting with the chosen candidate to discuss the offer and any remaining details.
+Completing all of the above steps will lead you to a successful conclusion of your hiring process: making a job offer through an employment offer letter.
+We also recommend connecting with the chosen candidate to discuss the offer and any remaining details.
 Once you’ve agreed on all the terms, present the candidate with a formal employment contract—a requirement in China—which includes:

 - Salary and pay frequency